thedocdoc/Sophie/README.md

 The software will be caotic at first as I'm still in the process of learning python well.
 I welcome all input from all walks of life on coding as long as it is constructive in nature.

 Initial software/programs:
-1. voice_assistant - This will be a voice assistant based on the vosk voice recognition project, It uses a offline text to speech system to report back anwsers to questions you have.
+1. voice_assist - This will be a voice assistant based on the vosk voice recognition project, It uses a offline text to speech system to report back anwsers to questions you have.
+Recently I swapped it to a smaller nureal network model and it has been preforming quite well on the TX2.
-2. memory_system - based on a database (will need to look into this, as it will play a important role to the robot.
+2. memory_sys - based on a database (will need to look into this, as it will play a important role to the robot.
 Think like the ability to recall the last time you seen someone if asked)
 3. reading_module - This is a work in progress of a pipeline program to read pysical books and writing, This will unlock many use cases for the robot.
+It currently is in a working state, but also sloooow.
+4. Face_recog

+Current tasks for the robot to preform:
+Read a physical book (with my now 7 year old flipping the pages) *Play hide and seek (requested by my daughter, she is going places) Wipe down a table (any old table top, more so, see if the table is in a state to be cleaned, then find a rag, fdkjghaskdfh well maybe have a rag with cleaning solution on-board?)
+Pick up items on the floor and place them in a basket. (requested by the wife...)
+Bring a drink from one location to another (it's a beer right?)
+Serve wine/champagne for a party environment (more alcohol!)
+Greet people at the door (I suppose it could try to say hi and then learn there names while also linking it to the face_recognition module)

 Hardware specs:
 1. Nividia Jetson TX2